zenium-community/zenium/doc/managing-wallets.md

 $ zenium-cli -rpcwallet="wallet-01" walletpassphrase "passphrase" 120
 ```

 In the GUI, there is no specific menu item to unlock the wallet.
-When the user sends bitcoins, the passphrase will be prompted automatically.
+When the user sends zeniums, the passphrase will be prompted automatically.

 ### 1.4 Backing Up the Wallet